Things to Do

 After one visit to Pennsylvania's Laurel Highlands, you'll soon put our region at the top of your "Repeat Destinations" list.

 Many of those visitors come first and foremost for our gorgeous scenery.
-You'll find dramatic mountains, including the tallest in Pennsylvania, as well as the state's deepest river gorge.
+You'll find dramatic mountains, including the tallest in Pennsylvania.
 Our waters are a something-for-everyone collection of glassy ponds and lakes, clear, easy-flowing streams, majestic rivers, and the most challenging white water in the East.

 Located in southwestern Pennsylvania, our three-county area (Fayette, Somerset and Westmoreland) welcomes millions of visitors each year-yet still remains a wonderful place to get away from the crowds and traffic of everyday life.